 20 January 2011

-Get rid of mould after floods with clove oil
+Get rid of mould with clove oil

 The City Council inspector that visited my cousin's inundated house after the 2011 Brisbane flood, gave some advice that inspired this blog post.
 He advised to keep away from chlorine bleaches to clean mould as it only 'bleaches' the colour out and does not kill the mould.
 "It'll be back in a few weeks," he said.
 "CLOVE OIL is the best!"